reactjs/rfcs/text/0000-custom-events.md

 1. The target refers to the component emitting the event.
 2. The target refers to some abstract EventTarget that is not inherently coupled to the identity of the component.

-Depending on which of these choices are made, the API for configuring the target can be expressed as more "closed" (where some assumptions are made automatically) or "opened" where it is completely arbitrary and up to the developer to make a deliberate choice.
+Depending on which of these choices are made, the API for configuring the target can be expressed in a "closed" fashion (where some assumptions are made automatically) or "opened" where it is completely arbitrary and up to the developer to make a deliberate choice of setting the target.

 ##### Example of "closed" api